 Whether you’re desiring dim sum, in search of street-food dishes or are craving a full-on Cantonese feast, head to one of London’s best Chinese restaurants - and there’s not a Chinese buffet in sight!

-Bringing traditional Chinese cookery into the modern age, Min Jiang is a great place to try diverse dishes from China’s various provinces; but many come simply for its wood-fired duck, which is served over two courses.
-Perched on the 10th floor of the Royal Garden Hotel, this stylish restaurant boasts far-reaching views of Hyde Park and Kensington Gardens.
+Find traditional Chinese cookery updated for the modern age at Kensington's Min Jiang.
+Although a great place for provincial Chinese dishes; many come simply for its wood-fired duck, which is served over two courses.
+Perched on the 10th floor of the Royal Garden Hotel, this stylish restaurant boasts views of Hyde Park and Kensington Gardens.
 Book now

-You can also savour spectacular views of London from this plush Northern Chinese restaurant on level 33 of The Shard.
-Opt for dim sum such as Shanghai-style xiaolongbao or specialities ranging from sliced scallops with pomelo to aromatic beef rib braised in lotus leaf.
-Red lanterns, chunky wooden dividers and a Chinese wishing tree make the visuals in Hutong almost as impressive inside as through the full-height windows.
+Savour spectacular views of London from this plush northern Chinese restaurant on level 33 of The Shard.
+Choose from dim sum such as Shanghai-style xiaolongbao or mains such as monkfish in Yangtze hot and sour broth.
+Lanterns, wooden dividers and a Chinese wishing tree make the visuals inside Hutong almost as impressive as the vistas outside.
 Book now

-Tuck into traditional street food from Northern China at this small, cash-only diner in Chinatown.
-Choose from light-as-air baozi (steamed buns), dumplings speckled with chilli oil or hearty noodle broths; all at an affordable price.
-The décor in Baozi Inn may be a little austere, but that’s part of its charm.
+Tuck into traditional street food from Northern China at three-storey Baozi Inn in Chinatown.
+Choose from light-as-air baozi (steamed buns), house speciality dan dan noodles or hearty noodle broths; all at an affordable price.
+The decor fuses Chairman Mao-themed artwork and traditional lanterns with modern furnishings.

 Hakkasan Hanway Place

+Discover a menu full of modern Cantonese fare from chef Tong Chee Hwee at this Michelin-starred venue.
 The original restaurant of what is now a global brand (there is another in Mayfair), Hakkasan Hanway Place stands out with its sleek, dimly lit interiors with dark oak bar and latticed screens.
-You’ll discover a menu full of first-rate modern Cantonese fare from chef Tong Chee Hwee at this Michelin-starred venue – don’t miss the signature crispy duck salad with pomelo, pine nut and shallot.
+Don’t miss the signature crispy duck salad with pomelo, pine nut and shallot.
 Book now

 Feng Shang Princess

-You could almost be lazing in a quiet backwater of Guangdong’s Pearl River in this handcrafted floating restaurant in leafy Regent’s Park, that’s attracted a host of celebrity diners over its 30 years.
-Cantonese flavours dominate at Feng Shang Princess, with traditional favourites such as soft shell crab, crispy shredded beef and sweet and sour pork on offer.
+Imagine lazing in a quiet backwater of Guangdong’s Pearl River at Feng Shang Princess, a floating restaurant in leafy Regent’s Park.
+Cantonese flavours dominate, with traditional favourites such as soft shell crab, crispy shredded beef and sweet and sour pork having attracted a host of celebrity diners over its 30 years.
+Book now

-With locations in several of London’s hotspots, Ping Pong offers a lively stopover for a light bite during a busy day out in Soho, Southbank, Wembley, St Katharine Docks and more.
-Specialising in dim sum, Chinese teas and cocktails, the contemporary restaurants serve good value dishes designed to be shared with friends and family, in the true spirit of the dim sum culture.
+With locations across London, Ping Pong offers a lively stopover for a light bite during a busy day out in Covent Garden, Soho or South Bank and other locations.
+Specialising in dim sum, teas and cocktails, these contemporary restaurants offer some of the best Chinese in London for those on a budget.

-This dim sum specialist from Alan Yau’s increasingly impressive stable is nestled in the heart of Soho.
-Alongside numerous dumplings and cheung fun (rice noodle rolls), you’ll find more substantial dishes at the relaxed all-day “tea house”.
-Yauatcha's Michelin-star may suggest formality, but that’s far from the case; making it a great place for grazing over a relaxing lunch or dinner with family or friends.
+Delve into dim sum at Alan Yau's Yauatcha.
+Alongside dumplings and specialties such as venison puffs, you’ll find more substantial dishes at the relaxed all-day “tea house” in Soho.
+Its Michelin-star may suggest formality, but that’s far from the case; making it a great place for grazing over a relaxing lunch or dinner.
+You can also find Yauatcha in the City.
 Book now

-Step into Plum Valley in Chinatown and you're stepping in to a calm escape from the madness of the city.
-Through their doors, you'll find a peaceful setting inspired by a Chinese garden, with a modern western twist.
+Step into London Chinatown restaurant Plum Valley and you'll find a calm escape from city life, with a peaceful setting inspired by a Chinese garden.
 The menu here is a Chinese, Japanese and Thai fusion.
 Come for a dim sum feast and try pork buns, spring rolls and wasabi prawn dumplings.
 Or go a la carte and share a classic Peking crispy duck.
 Book now